robotlegs/robotlegs-framework/readme.md

 ## Application & Module Configuration

-A simple configuration might look something like this:
+A simple application configuration file might look something like this:

-    public class MyAppConfig
+    public class MyAppConfig implements IConfig
     {
+        [Inject]
+        public var injector:Injector;

+        [Inject]
+        public var mediatorMap:IMediatorMap;

+        [Inject]
+        public var commandMap:IEventCommandMap;

+        [Inject]
+        public var contextView:ContextView;

-        public function MyAppConfig(mediatorMap:IMediatorMap)
+        public function configure():void
         {
-            mediatorMap.mapType(SomeView).toMediator(SomeMediator);
+            injector.map(UserModel).asSingleton();

+            mediatorMap.map(UserProfileView).toMediator(UserProfileMediator);

+            commandMap.map(UserEvent.SIGN_IN).toCommand(UserSignInCommand);

+            // The "view" property is a DisplayObjectContainer reference.
+            // If this was a Flex application we would need to cast it
+            // as an IVisualElementContainer and call addElement(). contextView.view.addChild(new MainView());
         }
     }

-The configuration file above is a plain class.
+The configuration file above implements IConfig.
 An instance of this class will be created automatically when the context initializes.
-Notice that we are using constructor injection to gain access to the mediator map inside our constructor.

-WARNING: The config above will not work when using declarative configuration in Flex.
-For Flex configs that you intend to add directly to the ContextBuilder you have to use setter injection..
-Read on.

-If you want to use setter injection you must use a [PostConstruct] tag in your config to ensure that all your dependencies have been injected before you start interacting with them:
+We Inject the utilities that we want to configure, and add our Main View to the Context View.

+For more info see: robotlegs.bender.framework.readme-context

+### An Example Mediator

+The mediator we mapped above might look like this:

-    public class MyAppConfig
+    public class UserProfileMediator extends Mediator
     {
         [Inject]
-        public var mediatorMap:IMediatorMap;
+        public var view:UserProfileView;

-        [PostConstruct]
-        public function init():void
+        override public function initialize():void
         {
-            // OK, ready to rock
-            mediatorMap.mapView(SomeView).toMediator(SomeMediator);
+            // Redispatch the event to the framework addViewListener(UserEvent.SIGN_IN, dispatch);
         }
     }

-Dependencies supplied via setter injection are not available until *after* construction, and attempting to access them will result in Null Pointer exceptions.
-This is *wrong*:
+The view that caused this mediator to be created is available for Injection.

+For more info see: robotlegs.bender.extensions.mediatorMap.readme

+### An Example Command

+The command we mapped above might look like this:

-    public class MyErroneousAppConfig
+    public class UserSignInCommand extends Command
     {
         [Inject]
+        public var event:UserEvent;

+        [Inject]
-        public var mediatorMap:IMediatorMap;
+        public var model:UserModel;

-        public function MyErroneousAppConfig()
+        override public function execute():void
         {
-            // ERROR: the mediatorMap property will not have been set yet! mediatorMap.mapView(SomeView).toMediator(SomeMediator);
+            if (event.username == "bob")
+                model.signedIn = true;
         }
     }

-# Reading The Source
+The event that triggered this command is available for Injection.

+For more info see: robotlegs.bender.extensions.eventCommandMap.readme

+# Further Documentation

 Start here: